Donate to BUC

 6. Khanti parami : patience, tolerance, forbearance, acceptance, endurance

 10. Upekkha (also spelt upekhā) parami : equanimity, serenity

-Participate in a Buddhism-based meditation in a group setting.
+Reverend Marcia Curtis invites you to participate in a Buddhism-based meditation in a group setting.
 Join us Sundays at 7:30pm in the church sanctuary.
 Newcomers welcome.